diegomad14/jira2notion/README.md

 ### 🗂️ Multiple Project Synchronization

--   Set the `PROJECTS` environment variable to a JSON array where each entry contains the Jira key, Notion database ID, and a project- specific JQL filter.
+-   Set the `PROJECTS` environment variable to a JSON array where each entry contains the Jira key, a project-specific JQL filter, and optionally a Notion database ID.
 -   The `get_new_issues` and `get_updated_issues` functions combine the
     time window with the project's filter to build the final JQL query.
 -   The entry point iterates over this list and synchronizes each